oasaleh/google_homepage/README.md

-Trying to recreate google.com homepage from scratch.
+Trying to recreate Google homepage from scratch!